 Greenfield Global has formed a unique private-public partnership with various municipal partners around Montreal.
 This Greenfield-led initiative is taking organic waste from 27 communities within a 50-mile radius of Varennes and converting it through anaerobic digestion into methane.
 This anaerobic digester, known as Société d’économie mixte de l’est de la couronne sud (SEMECS), converts organic waste into biogas (methane and CO2).
 This project will remove 40,000 metric tons of organic waste each year from local landfills.
 And, the biogas is piped into Greenfield’s ethanol plant, thereby significantly lowering the carbon intensity of the ethanol produced.
 Plus, it is going to be providing the resulting pasteurized digestate as fertilizer to the 400 framers in the region who supply Greenfield with corn.

-BIOX Corporation is another pioneer in the biofuels industry.
-Founded in 2000, the company started with two people who raised private capital to build a pilot biodiesel plant in Southwestern Ontario at a time when no biodiesel industry existed in Canada.
+BIOX Corp, merged with World Energy Inc, is another pioneer in the biofuels industry.
+Founded in 2000, BIOX Corp started with two people who raised private capital to build a pilot biodiesel plant in Southwestern Ontario at a time when no biodiesel industry existed in Canada.
 BIOX developed new pilot technology that could convert biomass feedstocks traditionally thought of as waste, like animal fats and used cooking oils, into biodiesel.
 In its early days, the company found a new method for converting feedstock into biodiesel and condensed this process, making the duration less than an hour, in comparison to the traditional processes which can take days.

 Every biodiesel plant produces a by-product called glycerin.
 In 2012, BIOX decided to get the most out of this low-value by-product by investing in technology to upgrade its glycerin from crude to a technical grade of >98 percent purity instead of 80 percent.
 This allowed the company to start selling the higher-quality glycerin as a replacement for industrial petrochemicals to make, for example, bio-based paint or de-icing fluid for planes.
 “Crude glycerin mainly goes into animal feed and is a carbon cost or needed to be upgraded by third parties,” says Lewis.
 “When you upgrade it to replace traditional petrochemicals instead of animal feed or low-grade fuels, it contributes to lower the carbon intensity value of the biodiesel.”